Tools for you to download and use:

 In May and October 2016, people from many congregations came to exploratory workshops.

-After exploring and discerning, the following congregations joined: St. Patrick's in Brewer, St. Peter's in Bridgton, St. Paul's in Brunswick, St. Aidan's in Machias, St. Andrew's in Newcastle, Trinity in Saco, St. Mark's in Waterville, and St. Andrew's in Winthrop.
+After exploring and discerning, the following congregations joined: St. Patrick's in Brewer, St. Peter's in Bridgton, St. Paul's in Brunswick, St. Aidan's in Machias, St. Andrew's in Newcastle, St. Mark's in Waterville, and St. Andrew's in Winthrop.
 We are excited to have such a diverse and wonderful group of congregations.
 Each of them has a Guiding Team of lay people and a Coach from another congregation.
 Their clergy are in a Clergy Cohort.
 And a Diocesan Team will help the diocese to learn from this process.

 Even if your congregation has not joined, you are welcome to use the materials if you are in the Episcopal Diocese of Maine.

 Here are the tools from February through April 2016: